xgess/pagan_army/Readme.md

 * reorder anagrams on the way out to optimize for readability

 ###anagram generation performance
-* set up a test harness for evaluating the performance of an anagram_generator
+* ~~set up a test harness for evaluating the performance of an anagram_generator~~
-* get a baseline for what i currently have
+* ~~get a baseline for what i currently have in a pretty jupyter notebook so i can come back to it later without context~~
-* implement letter sorting in words with a new sorted_anagram_generator and sorted_word_trie. write the dictionary to a new file as a dict for faster reads. test it.
+* implement letter sorting in words with a new sorted_anagram_generator and sorted_word_trie based on letter frequency in the dictionary (as opposed to alphabetical. write the dictionary to a new file as a dict for faster reads. test it.
-* implement letter sorting by letter frequency and test it.
-* implement a totally different anagram solution by simple dictionary lookups and recursive letters remaining. test it.
+* ~~implement a totally different anagram solution by simple dictionary lookups and recursive letters remaining. test it.~~

 ###accessibility
 * put it in a Flask app